Deploy a Java application with Quarkus on an Azure Kubernetes Service cluster

 field shows anything other than Running

 , troubleshoot and resolve the problem before continuing.
-It may help to examine the pod logs by using the following command:
+It might help to examine the pod logs by using the following command:

 kubectl -n $AKS_NS logs $(kubectl -n $AKS_NS get pods | grep quarkus-todo-demo-app-aks | cut -d " " -f1)